Interpreting the Hubble tension with a cascade decaying dark matter sector: Conclusion

 \section{Conclusion}

-Hubble tension favors an early-time and/or late-time modification to the $\Lambda$CDM.
-So far, reducing this tension to $3\sigma$ or lower can be achieved only by the early dark energy or ad hoc combinations of the two-fold effects.
-In this work we have improved the later solution by the CDDM model, in the sense that it reduces the tension to $\sim 3\sigma$ the same level as in ad hoc combinations of the two-fold effects but is more realistic from the perspective of model building.
+The Hubble tension favors an early-time and/or late-time modification to the $\Lambda$CDM.
+To date, reducing this tension to $3\sigma$ level or lower has only been achieved by the EDE or ad hoc combinations of the two-fold effects.
+In this work, we have revisited the latter possibility in the framework of CDDM model.

-We have made a systematic phenomenological analysis on the CDDM model.
-First, we have parametrized the model with four model parameters composed of $\{M, m, \tau_{M}, \tau_{m}\}$.
-After implementing the background and linear perturbation equations to CLASS, we have made the MCMC fit of this model to the Planck 2018+BAO+Pantheon data sets.
-We have shown that the parameter regions with respect to $M/m\sim 1.1\times 10^{4}$, $\tau_{M}\sim 2500$ sec, $\tau_{m}\sim 150-300$ Gyr and $m\leq 5$ MeV can reduce the tension to $3.2\sigma$, without violating the existing constraints from the BBN, neutrino flux bounds, and Planck and SDSS data on the matter power spectra.
-Therein the main phenomenological features include a larger $S_8\sim 0.84$, smaller $n_{s}\sim 0.95$ and larger $P_{m}(k)$ in the range of $k\sim 10^{-4}-10^{-1}h/$Mpc compared to the $\Lambda$CDM, which are left for future tests.

-There are a few interesting points not explored.
-For example, only the CDDM phenomenology has been addressed, it is interesting to investigate model realizations of CDDM models $II$ and $III$.
-Moreover, implications of the smaller $n_{s}\sim 0.95$ to various inflation models also deserve a detailed study.